Gulf Shores Beach

 Alabama Beaches Renourishment Project

-Visitors who come to Alabama’s beaches this year will notice a different look on the sugar-sand white shores.
-In a massive project that lasted most of the winter, about two million cubic yards of sand were pumped from nearshore areas as part of the beach renourishment project in Baldwin County from west of Little Lagoon Pass to the Florida-Alabama line.
+Visitors who haven't visited Alabama's Beaches in a few years will notice a different look on the sugar-sand white shores.
+In a massive project that lasted months, about two million cubic yards of sand were pumped from nearshore areas as part of the beach renourishment project in Baldwin County from west of Little Lagoon Pass to the Florida-Alabama line.

 That work means sunbathers will enjoy the most stunning beaches, but anglers who love to ply the surf for various fish species will likely have to do a little scouting because their previous honey holes may not be there anymore.

-Surf Fishing in Gulf Shores & Orange Beach
+Surf fishing along the beach in Gulf Shores

 Anglers will want to survey the beaches and find new fishing spots for pompano and whiting — the most common species for surf fishing.
 Clearer water usually means more strikes because the fish can easily locate the bait in the surf.
 Look for the darker spots along the beach that indicate more depth.
 Also, look for any irregular features in the sandbar where the predator fish can ambush their prey.